Epis: Background

 Epis has Taino and African origins.
 It also has similarities to sofrito which is used in Hispanic cuisine.
 This use of a flavor base is common in Caribbean cuisine.

 Ingredients

 Epis often contains parsley, scallions, garlic, citrus juice, and Scotch bonnet peppers.
 Numerous recipes for epis exist, as traditionally, Haitian women would cook and have their personal epis recipe.
 Also, various regions have different recipes.

 Preparation

 Traditionally, epis is made with a large wooden mortar and pestle (called munsh pilon).
 Today, it is often made with a blender.
 The ingredients are blended until the consistency is as smooth as desired.

 Use

 It can be used as a marinade for meat.
 It can also marinate fish.
 It also is added to flavor a number of Haitian dishes.
 This includes rice and beans, soups, and stews.
-It is a convenient way to utilize flavors from fresh herbs and spices to everyday cooking.
+It is a convenient way to utilize flavors from fresh herbs and spices in everyday cooking.
 Many Haitians have epis available on hand to be used for various dishes.